Businesses / Friday February 6, 2026

 Descriptive Slogans

-Descriptive slogans are among the hardest to make, as they need to stay unique and avoid becoming generic.
+Descriptive slogans are among the hardest to create, as they must remain unique and avoid becoming generic.
 Instead, they need to be short, precise, and memorable.

 Motivational Slogans

-Motivational slogans act upon the driving factors behind your decision-making habits.
+Motivational slogans act on the driving factors behind your decision-making.
 Nike’s “Just Do It” is a prime example.
 It’s short and punchy, and it’s precisely what their target audience needs to hear before they go on their next run, competition, or ride.

 Under Armour’s “I Will” is another great example, as is L’Oreal’s “Because You’re Worth It.”